Bermuda Grass

 Overview

-Bermuda grass is one of the most popular warm-season turfgrasses in the southern United States.
-Known for its exceptional heat and drought tolerance, aggressive growth habit, and ability to withstand heavy foot traffic, Bermuda grass is a top choice for lawns, sports fields, and golf courses in warm climates.
+Bermuda grass is among the most popular warm-season turfgrasses in the southern United States.
+It is known for its outstanding heat and drought tolerance, vigorous growth, and ability to withstand heavy foot traffic, making it a top choice for lawns, sports fields, and golf courses in warm climates.

-Native to Africa, Bermuda grass has adapted well to warm regions worldwide.
-It spreads through both above-ground stolons and below-ground rhizomes, creating a dense, durable turf that recovers quickly from damage.
+Native to Africa, Bermuda grass has adapted to warm regions around the world.
+It spreads through both above-ground stolons and underground rhizomes, creating a dense and tough turf that recovers quickly from damage.

 Identification Features

-Identifying Bermuda grass is relatively straightforward once you know what to look for:
+Identifying Bermuda grass is quite simple once you know the key features to look for:

 • Blade texture: Fine to medium texture with sharp, pointed tips